SIA

 02 · The Curious Brain Impalement of Phineas Gage

-A major discovery in neuroscience occurred in 1848, when 25-year-old Phineas Gage was impaled through the brain by a large iron rod while working on the railroad.
+A major discovery in the field of neuroscience occurred in 1848, when 25-year-old Phineas Gage was impaled through the brain by a large iron rod while working on the railroad.

 Gage sustained severe damage to his frontal lobes when a metal tamping rod was blasted through his head after a freak accident.

-Surprisingly, Gage survived for 12 years after this accident even though much of the left frontal lobe of his brain was destroyed.
-People who knew him began calling him "no longer Gage" to describe the major change in his personality and behavior.
+Surprisingly enough, Gage survived for 12 years after this accident even though much of the left frontal lobe of his brain was destroyed.
+People who knew him began calling him "no longer Gage" to describe the major change in his personality and behavior (Daskalos, 2012).

-Over the next 150 years, Phineas Gage's accident laid some of the groundwork for neuromarketing and several other surgical procedures including the frontal lobotomy.
-Researchers compared information about Gage's skull to MRI scans of the brains of 110 right-handed men and found: "Specific portions of the brain control specific human functions and not all functions are necessary to live."
+Over the next 150 years, Phineas Gage's phenomenal accident laid some of the groundwork for neuromarketing and several other surgical procedures including the frontal lobotomy.

 03 · The 'Neuro' Behind 'Marketing'